fengshenyuan/move-to-the-mars/a-little-summary-about-daily-work.md

 ## What can be learned from NewRelic Gevent Tracing Issue?
 > **Backgroud**
 > 2018/08/21 We use NewRelic Python Agent v2.62.0.47 to trace Mircroserive-remote-call time cost with FunctionTrace context manager in gevent spawn coroutines.
-But the agent lose the transaction in gevent and when we keep the current transacton
+But the agent lose the transaction in gevent and when we keep the current transaction and application object in flask request to provide a access in gevent.
+The agent actually throws excp
 * If some problems happend with a 3rd party library or framework, try to find info and solutions on their official channel.
 * IMPORT: If a new version or update availiable, try it first.
 * If official cannot solve the problems, try others.
 * Before we make sure ourself solution is OK.
 Add most general expection try-catch with the untest code to protect the production env from unexpected crash.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTUzNjYzMDgsMTg1NjQ4ODA2MywtNDE1OT
+eyJoaXN0b3J5IjpbMTAwNjYxODY0OSwxODU2NDg4MDYzLC00MT
-UxNDU1XX0=
+U5NTE0NTVdfQ==
 -->